 The Company currently has four active lease agreements for office and laboratory space and related equipment.
-The Company's cell processing facility lease is located on the University of Louisville campus in Louisville, Kentucky (the "Louisville Lease").
+The primary lease is located on the University of Louisville campus in Louisville, Kentucky (the "Louisville Lease").
 This lease has a termination date in November 2023, with an option to extend for three additional years at the Company's discretion.
 In May 2020, the Company added additional office and laboratory space to the Louisville Lease.
-In September 2021, the Company entered into a sublease agreement for separate office space in Louisville, Kentucky.
+In September 2021, the Company entered into a sublease agreement for additional office space in Louisville, Kentucky.
 This sublease has a termination date in November 2023.